zadvajr/bmi-calculator/README.md

 - Normal weight: 18.5 ≤ BMI < 24.9
 - Overweight: 25 ≤ BMI < 29.9
 - Obesity: BMI ≥ 30
+## Built With
+It is 100% built with pure HTML, CSS, and JavaScript.